 Laredo may redeem, at its option, all or part of the Notes at any time on and after January 15, 2017, at the applicable redemption price plus accrued and unpaid interest to the date of redemption.
 In addition, Laredo may redeem, at its option, all or part of the Notes at any time prior to January 15, 2017 at a redemption price equal to 100% of the principal amount of the Notes redeemed plus the applicable premium and accrued and unpaid interest and additional interest, if any, to the date of redemption.
-Further, before January 15, 2017, Laredo may on one or more occasions redeem up to 35% of the aggregate principal amount of the Notes in an amount not exceeding the net proceeds from one or more private or public equity offerings at a redemption, if at least 65% of the aggregate principal amount of the Notes remains outstanding immediately after such redemption and the redemption occurs within 180 days of the closing date of each such equity offering.
-If a change of control occurs prior to January 15, 2015, Laredo may redeem all, but not less than all, of the Notes at a redemption price equal to 110% of the Notes plus any accrued and unpaid interest to the date of redemption.
+Further, before January 15, 2017, Laredo may on one or more occasions redeem up to 35% of the aggregate principal amount of the Notes in an amount not exceeding the net proceeds from one or more private or public equity offerings at a redemption price of 105.625% of the principal amount of the Notes, plus accrued and unpaid interest to the date of redemption, if at least 65% of the aggregate principal amount of the Notes remains outstanding immediately after such redemption and the redemption occurs within 180 days of the closing date of each such equity offering.
+If a change of control occurs prior to January 15, 2015, Laredo may redeem all, but not less than all, of the Notes at a redemption price equal to 110% of the principal amount of the Notes plus any accrued and unpaid interest to the date of redemption.